 Each non-federal entity that expends a total amount of federal awards equal to or in excess of \$500,000 in a fiscal year is required to have a Single Audit conducted, except when it elects to have a program-specific audit conducted.
+An auditee may be a recipient, a subrecipient, and/or a vendor.
+Specifically, "Federal awards expended as a recipient or a subrecipient would be subject to an audit under A-133, Subpart B, Section 210."
 SAA audits are conducted annually unless a state or local government is required by constitution or statute, in effect on January 1, 1987, to undergo audits less frequently than annually.
 The primary objective of an SAA audit is to express opinions on the grantee's financial statements, internal controls, major and non-major grant programs, and compliance with government laws and regulations.
 Single Audits may also address specific compliance issues with respect to COPS grant requirements.

-Failure to have an audit performed may result in sanctions imposed by federal agencies for noncompliance with Circular A-133.
-These sanctions could include withholding part of your federal award until a required audit is completed satisfactorily, withholding or disallowing unnecessary or unreasonable audit costs, or suspending your award until the audit is performed.
+Failure to have an audit performed may result in sanctions imposed by federal agencies for noncompliance with OMB Circular A-133.
+These sanctions under A-133, Section 225 could include the following: (A) withholding a percentage of federal awards until a required audit is completed satisfactorily; (B) withholding or disallowing overhead costs, suspending your award until the audit is performed, or terminating your award.